talis/kahoots/README.md

 Running tests for the we application
 ------------------------------------

-To begin the tests, use the grunt command
+To begin the tests, use the grunt command:

+    cd kahoots/kahootsApp
     grunt test:server